King-Chavez-Parks Initiative, Future Faculty Fellowship Program

 - The degree is not attained within the time frame above after the beginning of the award period.

-- The fellow does not pursue an academic or administrative career as stated under “Conditions” above.
+- The fellow does not pursue an academic or approved administrative career as stated under “Conditions” above.

 The application must include the following: